cleyber-bezerra/SplitLearning-Wireless/README.md

 ## Results
 ### Results in the communication network environment.

-Demonstrates the results within the scope of the simulation on the Wi-Fi network, graphically presenting: latencies, transfer rates, packet loss rates and energy consumption.
+Demonstrations of results within the scope of simulation on the Wi-Fi network, graphically presenting: latencies, transfer rates, packet loss rates and energy consumption.

 <p align='center'>
     <img src='/images/figure1.png' width='500'>